chocolatey/choco-wiki/Installation.md

 You may not need `-UseBasicParsing` - `iwr` (`Invoke-WebRequest`) downloads the install script and passes it to `iex` (`Invoke-Expression`).
 This runs the install script on the machine that calls this function.
 This installs Chocolatey.

-There are a few ways to install Chocolatey.
-Chocolatey exists as a [NuGet package](http://chocolatey.org/packages/chocolatey), so virtually any way you can get a NuGet package, you have the opportunity to then install it.

 ## Requirements
 * Windows 7+ / Windows Server 2003+
 * PowerShell v2+
 * .NET Framework 4+ (the installation will attempt to install .NET 4.0 if you do not have it installed)

 That's it!
 All you need is choco.exe (that you get from the installation scripts) and you are good to go!.
 No Visual Studio required.

 ## Why does Chocolatey install where it does by default?
 Great question - [[Why does Chocolatey install where it does|DefaultChocolateyInstallReasoning]]